jglobo/jglobo/README.md

 - 👋 Hi, I’m @jglobo
-- 👀 I’m interested in game development and in general coding!
+- 👀 I’m interested in software development and in general coding!
-- 🌱 I’m currently learning the following prgraming languages: HTML, CSS, JavaScript, Python and C++
+- 🌱 I’m currently learning the following prgraming languages: HTML, CSS, JavaScript, Python, SQL and C++
 - 💞️ I’m looking to collaborate on any projects out there, specially if they are games!
 - 📫 How to reach me is by my email: jgl2j@yahoo.com
 - Also check out my website that I made with github pages: https://jglobo.github.io/